Knowledge Editing for Large Language Models: A Survey: Applications

-In practice, several works have been proposed to introduce KME in natural language generation tasks.
+{\textbf{Existing Works}.} In practice, several works have been proposed to apply KME methods to promote model performance in natural language generation tasks.
 For instance, \textbf{FRUIT}~\cite{logan2022fruit} proposes to update outdated Wikipedia articles according to the collection of new information about the article’s subject.
 Based on the T5 model~\cite{raffel2020exploring}, the authors utilize a compressed output format to eliminate the necessity of generating the entire update from scratch and promote thoughtful content structuring, which effectively handles the challenge of incoherence.
 In \textbf{MEND}~\cite{mitchell2022fast}, the authors apply their proposed method in the Wikitext generation task, where the edited model is required to produce credible 10-token extensions based on a provided Wikitext prefix~\cite{ma2021ditilgpt2}.
 With modification on multi-layer token-wise activations and gradients, the edited model presents higher coherence on the NLG task, which demonstrates the effectiveness of KME in generating target texts with richer information than QA or FC.